 Workplace distractions can be so…distracting!
 Here are a few more examples:

-- Your boss conspicuously walking around talking to you.
+Your boss conspicuously walks around talking to you.

-- The incessant roar of conversation outside your cubical.
+The constant roar of conversation outside your cubical.

-- That person playing her music across the hall.
+That person is playing her music across the hall.
 I could go on and on.

 Here is what helps me:

-If I’m working on something rather cognitive like designing a curriculum or training, I’ll play a “white noise” station on Pandora.
-I also like instrumental or classical stations when I really need to concentrate.
+If I’m working on something rather cognitive, like designing a curriculum or training, I’ll play a “white noise” station on Pandora.
+I also like instrumental or classical stations when I need to concentrate.
 Otherwise, it’s the 70s and 80s funk all the way.

 3. Get away.
-This is especially important if you work in a cubical or close quarters.
+This is especially important if you work in cubical or close quarters.
 Sometimes, you simply need to remove yourself from the buzz of the office.
 If possible, work remotely from home or Starbucks.
-If that’s not an option, then reserve a conference room in your building and work in silence.
+If that’s not an option, reserve a conference room in your building and work silently.

 4. Stop the chatty people in their tracks.
-Before that chatty co-work gets started spilling the tea about the office, quickly stop him at the first syllable and ask “Can you email me?
+Before that chatty co-worker starts spilling the tea about the office, quickly stop him at the first syllable and ask, “Can you email me?
 I’m swamped today”.
 If you let him get started, it will seem rude, so say it at the first sight of them.

-Another benefit of this technique is that if the topic was frivolous, he/she will quickly self-check and say “oh, no. sorry, I was just venting” and go find another chat victim.
+Another benefit of this technique is that if the topic is frivolous, he/she will quickly self-check and say, “Oh, no. sorry, I was just venting,” and go find another chat victim.

-Finally, this is so “shady”, but it also works: put stuff in the “guest” chair in your office.
+Finally, this is so “shady,” but it also works: put stuff in your office’s “guest” chair.
 I’ll throw my coat over it or block it in some way.
 That sense a message without saying a word.
-What do you think?